 If you’ve gotten this far, you could be on the verge of making a big shift.

-You have a unique opportunity to learn to apply healing techniques to yourself without needing years of training, in a one-to-one online teaching and learning TMJ Relief session with an expert.
+You have a unique opportunity to learn to apply healing techniques to yourself without needing years of training, in a one-to-one online learning session with an experienced TMJ manual therapist.

 You’ll feel a difference after one session, and you’ll receive a Zoom video of the session so that you can repeat your self-treatment as needed.

 It’s very likely that, with a few repetitions over a few weeks, you will experience change that lasts: a more relaxed jaw, little to no jaw pain, and better alignment — and you’ll have the knowledge and skills to treat yourself if your jaw pain ever returns for years to come.